CryptoGuardOSS/cryptoguard/README.md

 `cd /path/to/octopus && java -jar main/build/libs/main.jar "apk" "/path/to/apk/my-apk.apk" `

-If you have any questions or suggestions, please email to rigorityj@gmail.com.

 ## Disclaimer

 ##### CryptoGuard is a research prototype under GNU General Public License 3.0